Curious to learn more about the value of a Whitby education?

 As we journey to Grade 4 the IBPYP Exhibition challenges our students to utilize aspects of each of the five essential skills to take ownership of their own learning journey for six to eight weeks on any aspect they wish related to the central idea that understanding global and local issues allows us to collaborate, take action, and make a difference.
 (Suggested Reading: Harnessing Student Interests to Create Impactful Learning Experiences.)

-Grade 5 sees the transition from our Lower School to our Middle School and students take on more and more responsibility for their organizational skills as they move between subject areas and develop their self-management skills ready for ‘Genius Hour’ in Grade 7.
-(Suggested Reading: Genius Hour Project – What is Beauty?)
+Grade 5 sees the transition from our Lower School to our Middle School and students take on more and more responsibility for their organizational skills as they move between subject areas and develop their self-management skills.

-Throughout the Upper School students further develop their transferal skills as they explore concepts across subject areas, in
+Throughout the Middle School students further develop their transferal skills as they explore concepts across subject areas, in

 preparation for their Grade 8 Community Project, a personal learning exploration on a concept the student is passionate about that is shared with the Whitby community prior to graduating.